Polyurethane Tubing

 Typical Application Scenarios of PU Tubing

-In industrial and automation equipment, PU tubing is commonly used in the following pneumatic system configurations
+In industrial and automation equipment, PU tubing is commonly used in the following pneumatic system configurations:

 • Pneumatic modules, solenoid valves, and control system piping in automation equipment